Iamnotaspy/Iamnotaspy/README.md

 **Rapid Game Prototypes**

 2 Week Unity Projects.
-On top of the Wolf in Sheep Clothing and Duum games mentioned above I also worked on:
+On top of the Wolf in Sheep's Clothing and Duum games mentioned above I also worked on:
   - A turn based grid dungeon crawler with A star
   - A RPG with turn based combat and skill trees
   - A funnily janky multiplayer fighting game with controller support and the ability to create your fighter by selecting which body parts you wanted (e.g. frog legs, robot chest and Rhino horn)